Andrew-S-Rosen/mof_screen/README.md

 ```
 ## Compute Environments

 Every compute environment is different, with different ways to run VASP and different job submission systems.
+To address this, the `pymofscreen/compute_environ` file must be altered before the first use.
+Templates have been provided for Quest at Northwestern, Cori at NERSC, Stampede2 at TACC, and Thunder at AFRL that you can uncomment as needed.
+If you are using another machine, follow the instructions below.

-To address this, the `pymofscreen.compute_environ` file must be altered before the first use.
-In `compute_environ.get_nprocs`, the variabels `nprocs` and `ppn` must be integers representing total number of processors and the processors per node, respectively.
-This is set up to correctly parse the information from a MOAB-style submit script by default (this is where the variable `submit_script` comes into play) but must be changed for your system.
+In `compute_environ.get_nprocs`, the variables `nprocs` and `ppn` must be integers representing the total number of processors and the processors per node, respectively.
 In `compute_environ.choose_vasp_version`, you must inform PyMOFScreen how to properly run VASP on the given machine (i.e. how to correctly set up ASE's `run_vasp.py` file).
-See [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html) for details of the `run_vasp.py` file that ASE required.
+See [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html) for details of the `run_vasp.py` file that ASE requires.
 Generally, you will just need to tell `choose_vasp_version` the module name of VASP, the names of the executables for the gamma-point and standard versions of the VTST-enabled VASP builds, and how to run VASP on the given machine.

-To help you get started, for both functions, examples are provided for Quest at Northwestern, Cori at NERSC, Stampede2 at TACC, and Thunder at AFRL.